 They will offer the same kinds of services and help you have the best diving experience possible.

 There is a travel network for scuba divers offered by the Professional Association of Diving Instructors (PADI).
 If you want to center your vacation on diving, it would be a good idea to use the PADI to make the proper arrangements.

-Taking lessons and certifications, renting gear, and hiring a guide to drive you out to a diving spot all cost money.
+Taking lessons and certifications, renting or buying scuba diving gear, and hiring a guide to drive you out to a diving spot all cost money.
 This activity can be relatively expensive, but keep in mind that you are investing in an experience.

 When budgeting for your vacation, take these costs into consideration so that you can fully enjoy your scuba diving experience.